suchitpatil2612/Sales-report-Dashboard-/README.md

 # Sales-report-Dashboard-
 Created Interactive Sales report Dashboard Using Excel

-#created Sales Report You Can Interact with All Dasboard with ease
+#created Sales Report You Can Interact with All Dasboard with Ease Using Slicer
 .
 .